Kitware/dive/README.md

 ### Input

-VIAME-Web takes two different kinds of optional input clips, either a video file (e.g. .mpg) or and image sequences.
-Both kinds can be accompanied with a CSV file for annotation data.
-An example clip is available here: https://viame.kitware.com/girder#collection/5e4c256ca0fc86aa03120c34/.
+VIAME-Web takes two different kinds of input data, either a video file (e.g. .mpg) or an image sequence.
+Both types can be optionally accompanied with a CSV file containing video annotations.
+An example input sequence is available at https://viame.kitware.com/girder#collection/5e4c256ca0fc86aa03120c34/.

 ### Output

-The system saves to CSV file directly when the save button is pressed
+When running an algorithmic pipelines or performing manual video annotation (and saving the annotations with the save button) output CSV files are produced containing output detections.
+Simultaneously a detection plot of results is shown underneath each video sequence.